marvijokhio/Points_Line_Standard_Form/README.md

 crossing these two co-rdinates in the standard form i,e.
 Ax + By = C.
 For example, co-ordinates (1,3) and (2,4) have line equation −1x+1y=2.
 You can use this [This is an external link to genome.gov](https://www.mathwarehouse.com/calculators/equation-line-from-2-points.php) webpage to check your answers.
 This web page takes two points and show line equation in all the forms but just check the standard form.
-Note: there could be difference in some answers as our code doesn't reduce or simplify the equation by taking commons facotrs.
+Note: there could be difference in some answers as our code doesn't reduce or simplify the equation by taking commons factors.

 Limitations:
 1. The program does not reduce or simplify the final euation by taking highest common factors.